-When choosing the flooring to install in basement areas, too many homeowners think that they can use ‘any old flooring’ because no one is going to see this part of their properties anyway.
+When choosing the flooring to install in basement areas, too many homeowners think that they can use ‘any old flooring’ because no one is going to see this part of their property anyway.
 However, most basements experience some degree of dampness or exposure to moisture.
 This means that some types of flooring will be far better suited than others.
 Below is a little information that will help you choose the best type of flooring to use in your basement.

 Floor Tiles with a Built-in Vapor Barrier